google/starlark-go/doc/spec.md

 <b>Implementation note:</b>
 The Go implementation of Starlark permits `while` loops only if the `-recursion` flag is enabled.
-A `while` statement is permitted at top-level if the `-globalreassign` flag is enabled.
+A `while` statement is permitted at top level if the `-globalreassign` flag is enabled.

 ### For loops